Accreditation & Awards

 and many other regulatory, licensing and accrediting agencies.

-Radiology, Nuclear Medecine Services
+Radiology, Nuclear Medicine Services

-North Vista hospital received its accreditation from the American College
+North Vista Hospital received its accreditation from the American College

-the highest level of image quality and patient safety.
+level of image quality and patient safety.

 Centers for Medicare and Medicaid Services